General Program Questions

 Science – Biology (9-12), Chemistry (9-12), General Science (6-8), or Physics (9-12)

 At which schools are Residents placed?
-Where are they located?
-Are they accessible via public transportation?

 Must I commit to teaching in the Boston Public Schools?
 For how long?

-BTR expects all residents to commit to teach in the BPS for at least three years after graduation from the residency.
+BTR expects all residents to commit to teaching in the BPS for at least three years after graduation from the residency.
 While the formal commitment is only three years, BTR does intend for most of its graduates to stay in teaching and take on leadership roles in the BPS for many years beyond the first three.
 As our graduate pool grows, BTR is building a powerful movement for change within the BPS and the larger education reform community.
-For more information on how the three year teaching commitment is tied to the BTR program fee waiver, please see the section on Financial Questions.
+For more information on how the three-year teaching commitment is tied to the BTR program fee waiver, please see the section on Financial Questions.

 What is BTR’s mentorship model?